-- 1. Hydraulic geometry curves will be used for streams of the type and size represented in the 2005 "Provisional regional hydraulic geometry curves for the State of New Hampshire" (available in Schiff et. al., 2007). - 2.
-Reference sites will be used for streams not represented in type and size presented in the 2005 "Provisional regional hydraulic geometry curves for the State of New Hampshire" (available in Schiff et. al., 2007).
+- Hydraulic geometry curves will be used for streams of the type and size represented in the 2005 "Provisional Regional Hydraulic Geometry Curves for the State of New Hampshire" (Schiff, MacBroom, & Armstrong Bonin, 2007). - 2.
+Reference sites will be used for streams not represented in type and size presented in the 2005 "Provisional regional hydraulic geometry curves for the State of New Hampshire" (Schiff, MacBroom, & Armstrong Bonin, 2007).
 For these non-represented streams, size and type reference conditions may be developed.
 Reference conditions shall be represented by at least three reference reaches of the same stream type, in the same region, with no more than a 10% difference in watershed area from the "altered" site in question. - 3.
 Streams in the 2005 "Provisional regional hydraulic geometry curves for the State of New Hampshire" have watersheds ranging from 2.9 to 385 square miles, average basin slopes of 9.3 to 38.7 percent, and main channel slopes of 16.1 to 552 (ft/mile). - 4.
-Stream stability is defined as "the ability of the stream, over time, to transport the flows and sediment of its watershed in such a manner that the dimension, pattern, and profile of the river is maintained without either aggrading or degrading (Rosgen, 1996). - 5.
-Hydromodification is defined as a change in a streams physical structure and its natural function that is associated with channelization and channel modifications due to human activity (http://www.epa.gov/owow/nps/hydromod/index.htm). - 6.
-Stream channel instability is a non-pollutant; consequently waters impaired by channel instability, will not be placed in category 5.
+Stream stability is defined as "the ability of the stream, over time, to transport the flows and sediment of its watershed in such a manner that the dimension, pattern, and profile of the river are maintained without either aggrading or degrading (Rosgen & Silvey, 1996). - 5.
+Hydromodification is defined as a change in a streams physical structure and its natural function that is associated with channelization and channel modifications due to human activity. - 6.
+Stream channel instability is a non-pollutant; consequently, waters impaired by channel instability, will not be placed in category 5. - 7.
+Geomorphic Assessment data shall be collected in accordance with the NHDES Stream Geomorphology QAPP or other NHDES approved methodology (i.e. VT DEC Stream Geomorphic Assessment Protocols).

-- 7. Geomorphic Assessment data shall be collected in accordance with the NHDES Stream Geomorphology QAPP or other DES approved methodology (i.e. VT DES Stream Geomorphic Assessment Protocols). - 8.
-Two of the three primary curves must fail for the geomorphology to be considered out of equilibrium.
+- 8. Two of the three primary curves must fail for the geomorphology to be considered out of equilibrium.
 The primary three are; bankfull area, bankfull width, and bankfull depth. - 9.
 This approach will not be used to determine NS at sites solely based upon non-equilibrium under a crossing.
 Some non-equilibrium must also exist upstream or downstream of the crossing as a direct result of the crossing point's dis-equilibrium.

-Indicator 12: Water Quality Criteria for Toxic Substances in the Ambient Water
+Indicator 11:Water Quality Criteria for Toxic Substances in the Ambient Water